sons-of-sarlacc/macros/doctor-buff-by-tell.md

 # Doctor: Buff by tell

 ## Introduction
 Built on the shoulders of wookies.
 This macro will doctor buff on tell.
-Needs improvement for pulling droid, eating bivoli and havla.
+Needs improvement for eating bivoli and havla.

 ## Alias
 You only need to run the alias once per session.
 Change all instances of `<name>` to your character's name.